M4G1C14N5/Football-Analytics-Engine/README.md

 - **Orchestration**: `docker-compose.yml` acts as the "director," linking Postgres database, ETL worker, Dashboard, and Tunnel connector into a single private network
 - **Security (Local)**: `.gitignore` and `.env` pattern ensure database passwords and API tokens never get leaked to GitHub

+### MLOps & DevOps Practices

+The goal is to involve MLOps best practices throughout the entire project, incorporating principles from both Data Engineering and DevOps:

+- **Docker, the Architect**: Designed the core behavior of this project, providing containerization and consistent environments across development and production
+- **Apache Airflow, the Conductor**: DAGs (Directed Acyclic Graphs) are used to manage the ETL pipeline, triggering jobs as requested, and handling job failures and retries automatically
+- **CI/CD Pipeline**:
+  - Development is done on the local laptop
+  - Git/GitHub provides version control
+  - Testing is automated using GX Core (Great Expectations) for data quality validation
+  - Deployment done in Ubuntu Server

 ### Phase 2: The Cloudflare "Renegade" Pivot

 #### The Problem